-Data and Privacy Considerations - Scraping for AI Training
+Data and Privacy Considerations - Scraping for Al Training

-"Scraping": The act of pulling data from one website and placing it into another website in a new format; scraped information may include generated data (such as behavioral "cookie"-type data, or information entered by the user (inputs)
+"Scraping": The act of pulling data from one website and placing it into another website in a new format; scraped information may include generated data (such as behavioral "cookie"-type data, or information entered by the user)

 - U.S. law does not clarify whether copying material for algorithm training purposes requires permission of the content owner, but it is possible that an AI platform or a user could be liable for infringement.
-Counterargument is "fair use" - May present Computer Fraud and Abuse Act, copyright infringement, breach of contract, breach of privacy, or other legal concerns for the person responsible for the data scraping - Entity responsible for data scraping should also consider domestic and international statutes, such as the General Data Protection Regulation, as "scraping" could violate these statutes if the scraping involves certain personal information or is not stored or deleted accordingly
+Counterargument is "fair use," depending on the type of use. - May present Computer Fraud and Abuse Act, copyright infringement, breach of contract, breach of privacy, or other legal concerns for the organization responsible for the data scraping.
+Scraping could also violate international statutes, such as the General Data Protection Regulation. - Scraping can also compromise the confidential or proprietary nature of data from the organization whose materials are scraped.
+Contractually, organizations can prohibit unauthorized scraping of their websites for training of AI platforms and for other purposes.

-Data and Privacy Considerations - Submission of Data or Confidential Information as Input
+Data and Privacy Considerations -Submission of Data or Confidential Information as Input